FractalAD: A simple industrial anomaly detection method using fractal anomaly generation and backbone knowledge distillation: Experiments and analysis

 \subsection{Datasets, metric and Baselines}

-We performed experiments on the MVTec AD dataset \cite{bergmann2019mvtec}, which contains 5354 high-resolution images of 15 different categories.
-Five categories consisted of textures, while the other ten contained objects.
-The training set comprised 3,629 images with no anomalies.
-The testing set comprised a total of 1,725 anomalous (with pixel-level annotations) and anomaly-free images.
+We performed experiments on the MVTec AD dataset \cite{bergmann2019mvtec} and MVTec 3D-AD dataset \cite{bergmann2021mvtec}.
+In the MVTec 3D-AD dataset, we only used RGB images.
 We evaluated the performance of our method at both the image and pixel levels by calculating the area under the receiver operating characteristics curve (AUROC).
 AUROC is a value between 0 and 1, with values close to 1 indicating better detection performance.
 We simply chose the average value of $\hat{x}_m$ to measure the image-level anomaly score for the testing images.